LedgerHQ/actions/pdm/openapi/README.md

 ## Permissions

-This action interact with the GitHub API using the GitHub token and requires the following permissions:
+This action interact with the GitHub API and [Spectral](https://github.com/stoplightio/spectral) and requires the following permissions:

 ```yaml
 contents: read  # Checkout